vovapolu/ensime.github.io/build_tools/sbt.md

 To try your build locally, use `sbt publishLocal` (which will also happen as part of running `sbt scripted`) and make your required `sbt-ensime` version match that of the snapshot you are building.
 Remember to nuke your `~/.ivy2/local` once the fix is merged and published upstream.

-Feel free to ask support questions on [gitter.im/ensime/ensime-server](https://gitter.im/ensime/ensime-server) (there is no dedicated chat room for `sbt-ensime`) and to post reproducible bugs on the GitHub issue tracker.
+Feel free to ask support questions in the [gitter room](https://gitter.im/ensime/home) for the editor that you use (there is no dedicated chat room for `sbt-ensime`).
+Also feel free to post *reproducible* bugs on the GitHub issue tracker.